 In addition to the core course or courses, the program funds peripheral--or more specialized--courses on subjects related to the core courses.
 The peripheral courses need to examine explicitly themes of secularism and secularization, not just cover secular topics, and applicants should demonstrate an ability to integrate these courses over time and make them permanent.
 The funds may also be used for guest lecturers or faculty seminars on subjects related to the grant.
 Finally, while the grants may be used to hire a lecturer or post-doc to teach some of the courses, the foundation requires that academic programs commit some of their own faculty resources to implement the grant (the grant may be used to "buy-out" such faculty time).

 Since 2000, when the project started with one university in Israel, the foundation has worked with 40 colleges and universities in the United States, Israel, Canada, and Europe, involving over 100 academics and some 1500 students.

-Courses in Jewish Studies at Hampshire vary from semester to semester, but are generally offered through the Schools of Social Science (SS) and Humanities, Arts, and Cultural Studies (HACU).
+Courses in Jewish Studies at Hampshire vary from semester to semester, but are generally offered through the Schools of Critical Social Inquiry (CSI) and Humanities, Arts, and Cultural Studies (HACU).
 Courses are listed online via The Hub, Hampshire's online registration system.